All Episodes

 I'll explain.

-Upon examination, nature seems to be a self-correcting system, for example.
+Upon examination, nature seems to be a self-correcting system.

 If starvation doesn't bring down the size, invariably a disease will crop up and kill a big percentage of that population, thus creating a balance and eliminating the threat posed to the ecosystem.